Study Claims Sugar Can Damage Your Childs Brain During Pregnancy And After

 Researchers found that women who had high-sugar diets, including those who drank a lot of diet soda during pregnancy, were more likely to have children with poorer cognitive skills including non-verbal abilities to solve problems and verbal memory.

-Eating fruit with natural sugar, however, was associated with greater visual motor abilities and verbal intelligence.
+Eating fruit with natural sugar, however, was associated with greater visual motor abilities and verbal intelligence. study can be found in the American Journal of Preventive Medicine.

 YOU MIGHT ALSO LIKE: